Enterprise Agreement customers now have a great way to run their development and testing workloads on Azure, with

 - No separate payment—just use the funds already on your Enterprise Agreement

-Only active Visual Studio subscribers with standard subscriptions or annual cloud subscriptions can use the Azure resources running within an Enterprise Dev/Test subscription, though end users can also access the application to provide feedback or perform acceptance tests.
+Only active Visual Studio subscribers with standard subscriptions can use the Azure resources running within an Enterprise Dev/Test subscription, though end users can also access the application to provide feedback or perform acceptance tests.
 You need a Visual Studio subscription for each member who needs to access an Enterprise Dev/Test subscription.
 Use of resources within this subscription is restricted to developing and testing applications, and no uptime guarantee is offered.

-Separately, most active Visual Studio subscribers (standard subscriptions and annual cloud subscriptions only; monthly cloud subscriptions excluded) also can set up one separate individual Azure subscription with a monthly credit, which is ideal for light development and testing workloads, experimentation with Azure services, learning, prototyping, and proofs of concept.
+Separately, most active Visual Studio subscribers (standard subscriptions only; monthly cloud subscriptions excluded) also can set up one separate individual Azure subscription with a monthly credit, which is ideal for light development and testing workloads, experimentation with Azure services, learning, prototyping, and proofs of concept.
 These monthly Azure credits for Visual Studio subscribers are unrelated to Enterprise Dev/Test subscriptions.

 Not an Enterprise Agreement customer but need an Azure subscription for your development team?
 Try Pay-As-You-Go Dev/Test

 Low Dev/Test Rates

 All Windows and Windows Server Virtual Machines, Cloud Services, App Service, Logic Apps and HDInsight are discounted off your normal Enterprise Agreement rates.
 The Dev/Test rate on these services is equal to the rate for a Linux virtual machine of the same size and type.
 For example:

 - A Windows Server/Medium (A2)/Basic Instance virtual machine is billed at the Linux/Medium (A2)/Basic Instance virtual machine rate